Date(s) - 25th October 2018

 Stoke Railway Station

-Walk – Caldon Canal: Hazehurst Junction to Stockton Brook & Baddeley Green – Thursday 25th October 2018
+Walk – Caldon Canal: Hazlehurst Junction to Stockton Brook, Norton Green Branch & Baddeley Green – Thursday 25th October 2018

 There will be a pub lunch but bring your own sandwiches, etc. as the pub does not serve food.